She, greatly distressed, prayed to the LORD and wept bitterly.1 Samuel 1:10(NASB)

-This was not a shallow prayer with a pretty petition, which asked for wide-sweeping blessings and ended with the obligatory “amen”!
-This was a cry of desperation from the heart of a despairing woman who had no one to help her but the Lord, Who made her.
+This was not a shallow prayer with a pretty petition, which asked for wide-sweeping blessings and ended with the obligatory 'amen'!
+This was a cry of desperation from the heart of a despairing woman - who had no one to help her but the Lord Who made her.
 The grieving lady had no one who could offer her comfort and relief.
-The Lord Himself was the One Person who could provide it all she needed.
+The Lord Himself was the One Person who could provide all she needed.

-It was not the words that Hannah spoke, which reached the ear of the Lord – for her pain was very deep that her prayer was silent.
-Indeed, Eli, the old priest of the Lord thought she had been drinking, for only her lips moved as she cried out to the Lord in her pain.
+It was not the words that Hannah spoke which reached the ear of the Lord, for her pain was so deep that her prayer was silent.
+Indeed, Eli the old priest of the Lord, thought she had been drinking for only her lips moved as she cried out to the Lord in her pain.

 It was not so much the bargain that Hannah appeared to be trying to make with the Lord that touched His heart, but a cry of faith from a woman who trusted God.
-The Lord will never barter with His peoples.
-He will not respond to men's own prideful 'positive declarations’, nor can we entice Him to carry out our bidding, demands or decrees!
+The Lord will never barter with His people.
+He will not respond to men's own prideful 'positive declarations' nor can we entice Him to carry out our bidding, demands, or decrees!
 However, He hears the cries of those that trust in Him and answers the prayers of His people as He deems fit.

-Hannah knew that God alone, could supply the desires of her heart and she trusted Him to hear her request and by His grace and to act on her account.
+Hannah knew that God alone could supply the desires of her heart, and she trusted Him to hear her request and by His grace to act on her account.
 The Lord did not answer her because of her beautifully composed petition.
 It was not the length or style of her prayer which moved the heart of the Lord.
-He responded to Hannah because she had a heart that trusted Him – and the Lord, was able to read her thoughts and know that her faith and trust in Him was honest and genuine.
+He responded to Hannah because she had a heart that trusted Him, and the Lord was able to read her thoughts and know that her faith and trust in Him was honest and genuine.